mlavi/calmbootcamp/udacity/hce/2/outline.md

                 a.
 Provider Quotas
                 b.
 Environments
+                - LAB/SIMULATION: Configure a project environment for a basic Linux VM with cloud-init and SSH key credentials

         -   Calm concept: Nutanix Marketplace

             -   Blueprint Publishing workflow
             -   Self service: Nutanix Marketplace
             -   Demo video: Project summary of my cluster
+            - LAB/SIMULATION: publish a blueprint to a student project

         -   First steps with Calm in Prism Central